 Tim is able to fulfil product photography requirements for organisations that need to improve their online presence, alter the way items are presented or have new stock arriving.
 Some products may be able to take advantage of Tim’s expertise that shows each image having a white background as photographed in-camera.
 This saves on the time consuming and costly method of cutting-out each item in Photoshop.

-Specialising in product photography with 14 years worth of experience, Tim Salix has the proficiency in techniques to photograph any conceivably sized object.
+Specialising in product photography with 14 years worth of experience, Tim Salix has the proficiency in techniques to photograph any conceivably sized item.
 No matter the shape, type of finish, material construction or what the colour saturation is.
 As a skilled photographer he has the ability to problem solve during a photo shoot as many challenges will arise when different products are presented.

 Tim knows that it is preferable to resolve issues before you press the shutter, rather than falling back to the post-production retouching option.
 As the latter could potentially cost the client extra and that the finished result is often undesirable as items can sometimes appear to have an excessively ‘Photoshopped look’.

 Tim Salix has an extensive investment in lenses, a pro-grade camera, Swiss-made Elinchrom studio strobes and LED studio lights to ensure that every photography shoot results in superior images.